Background checks help businesses verify candidates during the hiring process

 Employment background checks can help employers avoid these mistakes and save themselves time, money and frustration.

 As an employer, you are responsible for protecting everyone involved with your business.
 This includes your staff, business partners as well as your customers.

-A background check can be regarded as a pre-emptive measure to ensure the safety of your company and associates.
+Another purpose of background checks is that it acts as a pre-emptive measure to ensure the safety of your company and associates.